Skip to main content

 Here's how to set it up:

-Under connected apps, select the data source you'd like to use.
 If you use Oura or Fitbit, you can connect directly.
-Otherwise, you can connect to Apple Health or Google Fit.
-You can use most devices that send sleep stages and heart rate to these apps (e.g. Apple Watch).
+Otherwise, you can connect the other app to Apple Health or Google Fit first and then we can import the data.
+You can use most devices that send sleep stages and heart rates to these apps (e.g. Apple Watch, Oura Ring, etc.).

 Exercise